U.S. Embassy Dublin

 Q: Is the U.S. Embassy in Dublin closed?
 Has my visa interview appointment been cancelled?

-Please ensure that you monitor the email address that you used to register with the Visa Appointment Service, including the junk or spam folder, as that is how you will be contacted if an appointment is postponed or cancelled.
+Level 5 – The Visa Unit will be unable to provide routine immigrant or non–immigrant visa services and scheduled appointments will be cancelled.
+Please ensure that you monitor the email address that you used to register with the Visa Appointment Service, including your junk or spam folder, as that is how you will be contacted if an appointment is postponed or cancelled.
+You may also log into your Appointment Service account for appointment information.
+You can only schedule appointments through the Appointment Service, not via email with the Embassy.
+If you need assistance, Appointment Service customer care is available strictly via this webage.

 Q: Can I travel to the United States?
 What does the travel order (Presidential Proclamation 9996) mean?